 Maria Tsitroudi works in the field of performance art, choreography and dance.
-She holds a Diploma in Applied Theater from Aristotle University of Thessaloniki, specialized in performing and stage design (2003) and a Bachelor in Dance, from Municipality of Culture, Athens (2008).
-She was honored with a year scholarship by the Indonesian embassy in order to study traditional Javanese and Balinese dances at the Fine Art School of Surakarta, from 2000 till 2001.
-In 2012 she enrolled into the Master program: Choreography and Performance, at the Justus Liebig University of Giessen.
+She holds a Diploma in Applied Theater from Aristotle University of Thessaloniki, specialized in performing and stage design (2003), a Bachelor in Dance, from Municipality of Culture, Athens (2008) and a Masters of Arts (choreography & Performance) from the JLU (2020).
+She was honored with a year scholarship by the Indonesian embassy in order to study traditional Javanese and Balinese dances at the Fine Art School of Surakarta, (2000 – 2001).

-In the recent past years she presented a number of works, such as the solo Nekri Fysi, that dealt with the question of gazing and desire (Rough Proposals Festival 2013, Mousonturm).
-A number of short pieces such as 8,20, a collective work that was staging the performativity of language and Intimate Walk, a solo performance that was dealing with time-images emerging through the operation of memory in the actual time, were developed and presented in the frame of Heiner Goebble’s Scenic Projects.
-Don’t kill the messenger, a collective choreographic work that explored how sound and movement interact and weave structures and narratives, was presented in Frankfurt Lab, at the frame of the conference “The public commons and undercommons of art education and labor”.
+Since 2012, after enrolling herself in the Masters of Choreography & Performance and during her studies, she produced a number of works, such as the solo works Nekri Fysi, (Rough Proposals Festival 2013, Mousonturm), Intimate Walk, (Giessen, 2014).
+Don’t kill the messenger is a collective choreographic work with Gregor Glogowski and Johannes Van Bebber that was presented in Frankfurt Lab, at the frame of the conference “The public commons and undercommons of art education and labor”.
 It was also presented at HAU2, (100 grad festival 2014, Berlin), at Zeitraum Exit, in Mannheim and at TV control center (KET), in Athens.
-In 2013 she collaborated with Kefei Cao as a co-creator of the work Der Vergangenes vergeht nicht wie Rauch, which was presented in the frame of the festival of lights, in Berlin.
-The collective choreographic work Zona, co developed and performed together with Catalina Insignares and Jan-Tage Kühling, was presented at Landungsbruecke Theater, in Frankfurt, 2014.
+In 2013 she collaborated with Kefei Cao as a co-creator of the work Der Vergangenes vergeht nicht wie Rauch, festival of lights, Berlin.
+The collective choreographic work Zona, co-developed and performed together with Catalina Insignares and Jan-Tage Kühling, was presented at Landungsbruecke Theater, in Frankfurt, 2014.
 At spring 2015 she joined the dance company Bad-co, in Zagreb, for the production Stranger.
-Maria Tsitroudi presented her Ma graduation piece Apricot Trees Exist or an Impossible Walk, a continuity of Intimate Walk, delving deeper on the relation of poetics and time (Frankfurt Lab, FfM, December 2016).
-In the frame of Rough Proposals Festival 2017, held in Mousonturm, she re-worked her solo Nekry Fysi and developed it into a participatory piece that carried the title Zones of Immaterial Pictorial Sensibility, challenging herself with questions regarding subjectivity and authorship.
-In the frame of the same festival she collaborated with the choreographer and installation artist Tanja Kodlin as a co performer for her choreographic installation Love is Blindness.
+Maria Tsitroudi presented her Masters graduation piece Apricot Trees Exist or an Impossible Walk, a continuity of Intimate Walk, delving deeper on the relation of poetics and time (Frankfurt Lab, FfM, December 2016).
+In the frame of Rough Proposals Festival 2017, held in Mousonturm, she presented the participatory piece Zones of Immaterial Pictorial Sensibility.
+In the frame of the same festival she collaborated with the choreographer and installation artist Tanja Kodlin as a co-performer for her choreographic installation Love is Blindness.

-Her theoretical research is focused in the relation of choreography to dance & other artistic practices and notions: to poetics, language, time, gender, sexuality & politics.
-Her thinking partially is condensed to her Master Thesis: The significance of interruption in the states of profound boredom and involuntary memory; the poetic potentialities of language; resistance or escape, as well as to several essays such as: From passivity to engagement, new forms of survival, new forms of togetherness, Masculine solipsism in choreography, Merce Cunningham; modernizing the modern dance, Yvone Rainer, Trio A etc.
+As a scholar of choreography she researched and wrote essays about poetics, temporality, gender, sexuality & politics.
+Her Master Thesis carried the title: The significance of interruption in the states of profound boredom and involuntary memory; the poetic potentialities of language; resistance or escape (2017).
+Other titles of essays are: From passivity to engagement: new forms of survival, new forms of togetherness (2018), Palpating the Invisible: from Phenomenology to queer relationality of bodies (2019).